Wow, this month has been crazy! Halloween, Presidential Races and the Weather Cooling Down.

 After marrying a vegan and having kids something shifted, and more importance was placed on a healthy and balanced diet.

-One of the reasons why I love this site is that there is the classic Bachelor Favourites such as home made fries.
-However, there is also some super inspirational meals such as Sweet Potato Chickpea Soup and the Sweet Potato Gnocchi.
+One of the reasons why I love this site is that there are classic bachelor favorites such as homemade fries.
+However, there are also some super inspirational meals such as Sweet Potato Chickpea Soup and the Sweet Potato Gnocchi.

-However, the below recipe should be part of any self-respecting Vegan Male.
+However, the below recipe should be part of any self-respecting vegan male’s cooking routine.

 Honestly, I don’t plan my meals out a week in advance.